Learn why PR is important and how to use it effectively for branding and business strategy

 Every victory and industry award helps to establish your company as a thought leader.
 Seek recognition from news media and don’t forget to toot your own horn by highlighting your achievements on your website and social media platforms.

 People want to see that you know your product and industry inside and out.
 Stay on top of trends and changes in your field and work to become the go-to source for information and new developments.
 A competent PR team can help you share your knowledge by finding the right speaking events, positioning you as an expert source for journalists and using tools to help customers better understand your product, such as how-to videos.

 Perhaps just as important, never be afraid to admit when you don’t know something.
 Making incorrect assumptions, embellishments or statements that are plain wrong can damage your reputation and hurt the credibility you are trying to build.

 - Hire a PR agency to help you.

 Even as you attempt to build credibility, one mistake or crisis can tear it all down in minutes.
 According to a recent survey, consumers rank trust and credibility higher than product quality when rating a company’s reputation.
 A PR firm can manage it all for you and help to protect your brand.

 The experts at Axia Public Relations will help you communicate your values and mission, stay true to your messages and cultivate loyal customers for increased profits.
-Contact us or download our free e-book Maximizing Your Public Relations Investment to learn more.
+Contact us or download our e-book Maximizing Your Public Relations Investment to learn more.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.